There are 43 names in this directory beginning with the letter C.

-A phrase in which a subject NP causes someone or something to be affected by the action of the verb. ex: Captain Hook caused his sailors to abandon ship.
+A causative syntactic structure is a phrase in which a subject NP causes someone or something to be affected by the action of the verb. ex: Captain Hook caused his sailors to abandon ship.
 Languages have various forms for expressing causatives.

 The Central Executive is the 'master mind' of working memory, incorporating information from the two slave systems (visuo-spacial sketch pad & phonological loop), the episodic buffer, and Long Term Memory.
 Even though it is one of the most important components of Working Memory, little is known about how it truly functions.
 Cognitive tasks such as mental arithmetic and problem solving are believed to be directed by the Central Executive.

-The left and the right halves of the brain, each specialized for different functions.
+This term refers to the left and the right sides of the brain, each specialized for different functions.

 child directed speech

-A circumfix is a type of affix, a bound morpheme that surrounds another morpheme (root). ex: 'ge'- root-'t' as a past tense marker in German. 'spielen' becomes 'gespielt'.
+A circumfix is a type of affixation in which a bound morpheme consisting of two affixes surround a root or stem. ex: 'ge'- root-'t' as a past tense marker in German. 'spielen' becomes 'gespielt'.

 Classifiers are morphemes that mark semantic classes of nouns in many languages.
 Bantu marks all nouns with classifiers indicating specific information such as mass or count noun, animacy (animate or inanimate), artifact, as well as gender and number.